wisniewski94/llemonstack/README.md

 ## Overview

-**LLemonStack** installs and runs a fully featured low code AI agent development playground, including local LLMs and chat interfaces, from a single command: `deno run start`
+**LLemonStack** installs and runs a fully featured low code AI agent development playground, including local LLMs and chat interfaces, from a single command: `llmn start`

 Supports running on Linux, Mac, or Windows.
 Built on a Macbook M2, tested on Linux and Windows with WSL 2.